-In OKD Latest, Operator Lifecycle Manager (OLM) helps users install, update, and manage the lifecycle of all Operators and their associated services running across their clusters.
-It is part of the Operator Framework, an open source toolkit designed to manage Kubernetes native applications (Operators) in an effective, automated, and scalable way.
+Operator Lifecycle Manager (OLM) helps users install, update, and manage the lifecycle of Kubernetes native applications (Operators) and their associated services running across their OKD clusters.
+It is part of the Operator Framework, an open source toolkit designed to manage Operators in an effective, automated, and scalable way.

 For developers, a self-service experience allows provisioning and configuring instances of databases, monitoring, and big data services without having to be subject matter experts, because the Operator has that knowledge baked into it.

-Application metadata: name, version, icon, required resources, installation, and so on.
+Application metadata.
+For example: name, version, icon, required resources.

 A repository of CSVs, CRDs, and packages that define an application.

 Keeps CSVs up to date by tracking a channel in a package.

 Calculated list of resources to be created to automatically install or upgrade a CSV.